-The second section of the Awin Report switches from the diversity of affiliate markets to the commonalities we see.
+The second section of The Awin Report switches from the diversity of affiliate markets to the commonalities we see.
 Picking seven key themes, we explore in depth the way they are shaping a broader affiliate narrative, offering brands a more uniform understanding of the areas that may feel more familiar to them.
 They are not necessarily specific to the affiliate industry but they overlap or resonate with those working within it.

-Subjects we cover include the rise of the mobile consumer and how cross-device tracking is redefining our previous conceptions of affiliate programmes.
+Subjects we cover include the rise of the mobile consumer and how cross-device tracking is redefining our previous conceptions of affiliate programs.
 We will consider the rise of global retail events and how Black Friday is helping to create a homogeneity across diverse markets.
-Another area that is seeing some convergence is in the self-regulatory arena with heightened awareness of industry initiatives and how they help shape best practice.
+Another area that is seeing some convergence is in the self-regulatory arena, with heightened awareness of industry initiatives and how they help shape best practice.
 One of the subjects under such scrutiny is the conversion specialism of coupon and voucher coding which receives its own dedicated section.
-Another growth area can be found in influencer marketing which many see as a repackaged version of affiliate; it too receives a full appraisal.
-Tying many of the strands together is the innovative nature of the industry and we highlight some of the fledgling affiliate businesses entering it that we feel are set to disrupt the channel beyond our current understanding.
-We finish by discussing the industry's shift towards more qualitative measurement and we explore how brands are changing their approach to programme management and assessing affiliate value.
+Another growth area can be found in influencer marketing, which many see as a repackaged version of affiliate; it too receives a full appraisal.
+Tying many of the strands together is the innovative nature of the industry, and we highlight some of the fledgling affiliate businesses entering it that we feel are set to disrupt the channel beyond our current understanding.
+We finish by discussing the industry's shift towards more qualitative measurement, and we explore how brands are changing their approach to program management and assessing affiliate discussions is something that Marc Pritchard would undoubtedly admire: an appetite for constant self-improvement.
+Whether it be ethical, technological or conceptual, the affiliate industry is driven and characterized by the hunger of its constituents for improving itself.
+That desire has held the industry in good stead since its inception and is as good a guiding force as any for its future success.